SlothDaemon/AssaultOnArgynvost/README.md

 ## Assault on Argynvost
 Strahd has commanded the vampires to vanquish the goody-two-shoes Argynvost.
-Madam Eva sighs, and has foreseen that his death is necessary for the correct timeline.
+Madam Eva sighs, as she has foreseen that his death is necessary for the correct timeline.
 Baba Lysaga forcefully injects herself into the party.

 ## Character claims
 This one-shot features NPCs from the bad guys of Curse of Strahd.
 Each of these characters can only be claimed once.
 The claims as of time of writing are as follows: